astole23/2024-SEG-Large-Group-Project/README.md

 The above instructions should work in your version of the application.
 If there are deviations, declare those here in bold.
 Otherwise, remove this line.

 Sources
-The packages used by this application are specified in requirements.txt as well as library together with -no-deps which should be installed manually.
+The packages used by this application are specified in requirements.txt

 chatgpt.com -> debugging, image development